How Sleep Deprivation Affects Your Health

 The good news is that when diagnosed and treated, sleep apnea can be controlled, and many accidents could be prevented.
 A sleep study can determine if you have sleep apnea and what its severity is.
 A number of treatment options exist, including lifestyle changes, surgery, Continuous Positive Airway Pressure (CPAP) and Oral Appliance Therapy.

-Doctors at the Koala® Center for Sleep and TMJ Disorders were able to help Doug by fitting him with an oral appliance, which holds the jaw in a position that allows the airway to remain as open and firm as possible during sleep, thus preventing snoring and interruptions in sleep.
+Doctors at the Koala® Center For Sleep & TMJ Disorders were able to help Doug by fitting him with an oral appliance, which holds the jaw in a position that allows the airway to remain as open and firm as possible during sleep, thus preventing snoring and interruptions in sleep.
 The appliance is similar to an athletic mouth guard but is less bulky.
 Additionally, it is covered by most insurance plans and Medicare.
 “The appliance has worked very well for me!” says Doug.
 “My wife gets more rest.
 I’m not falling asleep at work anymore, and more importantly I’m not falling asleep behind the wheel.”